CLI Behavior

 r[cli.list.interactive] If running in a TTY, cargo bp list SHOULD display results in the interactive TUI.

-r[cli.list.non-interactive] cargo bp list --non-interactive MUST print results as plain text.
+r[cli.list.non-interactive] In non-interactive mode, cargo bp list MUST print results as plain text.

 cargo bp validate